 Another one of the popular home renovations to make during retirement is to upgrade your bathroom.
-Regardless of the life-phase a homeowner is in, a partial bathroom upgrade or a complete renovation is one of the most beneficial and popular home improvement undertakings.
+Regardless of the life phase a homeowner is in, a partial bathroom upgrade or a complete renovation is one of the most beneficial and popular home improvement undertakings, which is why they are also home improvement resolutions for the new year.
 For retired homeowners, the benefits of this kind of renovation are even greater.

 Retirement is also a great time to treat oneself to a few “luxury” bathroom renovations.
-When planning to remodel your bathroom, don’t be afraid to splurge a little and consider things like a shower steamer unit, a vanity with double sink basins, or even a walk-in shower with multiple shower heads!
+When planning to remodel your bathroom, don’t be afraid to splurge a little and consider things like a shower steamer unit, a vanity with double sink basins, one of the walk-in types of bathtubs, or even a walk-in shower with multiple shower heads!